levoai/docs/docs/test-your-app/test-app-security/test-app-security-1.md

 # Security test my App - Part I
-Soon Levo will very soon have capabilities to auto generate OpenAPI specifications from live traffic.
+Levo will very soon have capabilities to auto generate OpenAPI specifications from live traffic.
 Until then Levo requires OpenAPI specifications for security test generation.

 > If you don't have OpenAPI specifications, but still want to test your APIs, please email us at `support@levo.ai`.